No. 80 Wing RAAF: Darwin

 In early 1944 General George Kenney, the commander of the Allied air forces in the South West Pacific Area (SWPA), adopted a goal of landing forces at Selaru Island in the eastern NEI and establishing a bomber base there.
 Accordingly, in early March, Air Vice Marshal William Bostock, who led RAAF Command, presented Kenney with a proposal for the RAAF to contribute two fighter wings and several ancillary units to this operation, which at the time was scheduled for 15 June.
 One of these wings would be equipped with P-40 Kittyhawks and the other with Spitfires.
 In March Group Captain Clive Caldwell, the RAAF's highest-scoring flying ace of the war, reluctantly accepted command of the projected Spitfire wing after his request for a transfer to Europe was rejected by Chief of the Air Staff Air Vice Marshal George Jones.
-In a meeting between Jones and Caldwell, Jones stated that the wing would have the highest priority for supplies and equipment.
+Jones told Caldwell during a meeting that the wing would have the highest priority for supplies and equipment.

 No. 80 Wing was formed at Darwin, Northern Territory on 15 May 1944.
 It initially comprised No. 452 and No. 457 Squadrons, which were transferred from No. 1 Wing.
 Both of these squadrons had seen extensive combat over Europe and northern Australia and were based at Sattler Airfield near Darwin.
 The squadrons were equipped with Spitfire Vc aircraft at the time of the wing's establishment, but received superior Mark VIII Spitfires between June and August.

 General Douglas MacArthur, the commander of Allied forces in the SWPA, decided on 6 June to postpone the Selaru operation until after Allied forces landed in the Philippines.
 This was not communicated to No. 80 Wing, however, and Caldwell continued to develop plans for its involvement in the Selaru operation until late August.
 The effective cancellation of the operation left No. 80 Wing without a clear mission, and its pilots were left with nothing to do other than train.
 In September Air Commodore Alan Charlesworth, the commander of North-Western Area, reported to Bostock that the wing's morale could drop if it was not either given an active role or transferred to southern Australia.
 During the same period No. 80 Wing's pilots observed that No. 1 Wing's Spitfires were making occasional strafing attacks on Japanese positions in the NEI and sought approval to conduct similar operations.
 Caldwell did not agree to this, however, as be believed that the risks associated with flying Spitfires to the edge of their range to attack unimportant targets outweighed any benefits to morale.